ivanfmartinez/ivanfm-traccar-mqtt/README.md

 		default - does not publish changes in other topics

-in case of errors please use the configuration :
+in case of errors please use the configuration in conf/traccar.xml :

 	logger.fullStackTraces
 		true